hal·low:

 A Little More About Me

 I love dark chocolate, Star Trek, and tabletop RPGs (I play and GM!).
 I am disabled; I live with ME/CFS, two types of OI (osteogenesis imperfecta and orthostatic intolerance), among several other conditions.
-I am synesthete, a dreamer, and an avid fan of long, ambling walks on fine rainy days.
+I am genderfluid, a synesthete, a dreamer, and an avid fan of long, ambling walks on fine rainy days.